Carry Respect, Not A Blade

 Parents Information

-If your child is vulnerable to exploitation, you may get Children’s Services involved.
-Joe was initially referred to Norfolk Children’s Services in 2019, however the experience was not always great.
+If your child is vulnerable to exploitation, Children’s Services may become involved.
+Joe was initially referred to Norfolk Children’s Services in 2019, but the experience was not always straightforward.

-Emma and Phil found that there was very little information available to parents to explain the processes involved and the to expect.
+Emma and Phil discovered that there was very little information available to parents explaining the processes and what to expect.

-This is why they are sharing their knowledge and experience to empower parents and hopefully make a difficult situation less daunting.
+This is why they now share their knowledge and experience—to empower parents and help make what can be a difficult situation a little less daunting.

-A professional that is working with your child either in a formal or voluntary setting can made a to Children’s Advice Duty Service (CADS).
-Once informed of the concerns about your child, the CADS will screen your child to identify their level of risk of harm from exploitation.
-This is completed jointly alongside the Police, Health, Education and Youth Justice Service.
-After discussions they will rate your child’s risk as follows:
+An adult working with your child, whether in a formal or voluntary setting, can make a referral to the Children’s Advice and Duty Service (CADS).
+Once informed of concerns about your child, CADS will assess their level of risk of harm from exploitation.

 Levels of risk